-Faculty and fellows take active roles in each of these conferences, which include detailed chapter reviews of standard textbooks, frequent journal clubs and a wide range of lectures that prepare each fellow for excelling clinically as well as for the pediatric cardiology board examination.
-There are additional, less frequent conferences (typically once or twice monthly), including the Fellow Research Conference and Morbidity and Mortality Conference, during which fellows take an active primary role in the presentations.
+Faculty and fellows take active roles in each of these conferences, including frequent journal clubs and a wide range of lectures that prepare each fellow for excelling clinically as well as for the pediatric cardiology board examination.
+There are additional, less frequent conferences (typically once or twice monthly), including the Fellow Research Conference and the Morbidity and Mortality Conference, during which fellows take an active primary role in the presentations.

 The program includes 12 months of dedicated research time, which is spread out during the final two years with a wide variety of opportunities available in both clinical and basic sciences.
 The faculty actively participates in mentoring for these projects.
 The program offers flexibility in scheduling in order to maximize both clinical and research experiences for each fellow.